Joseph Fesch: Biography

 Fesch was born at Ajaccio in Corsica.
 His father was Franz Faesch, a Swiss officer in the service of the Republic of Genoa, whose family belonged to the Basel patriciate and had been ennobled in the Holy Roman Empire in 1562.
 His mother was Nobile Angela Maria Pietrasanta.
 His mother had previously been married to Captain Giovanni Geronimo Ramolino, and he had an elder half-sister, Letizia Ramolino, later the mother of Napoleon.
-With support of Luciano Buonaparte (1718–1791), archdeacon of Ajaccio, he entered the seminary at Aix-en-Provence in 1781.
-He was ordained as a priest in 1785, and 24 years old, he became himself the archdeacon of Ajaccio.
+With the support of Luciano Buonaparte (1718–1791), archdeacon of Ajaccio, he entered the seminary at Aix-en-Provence in 1781.
+He was ordained as a priest in 1785, and at 24 years old, he became the archdeacon of Ajaccio.
 After the 1791 death of Luciano Buonaparte, he became for a time the protector and patron of his sister's family.
-In 1789, when the French Revolution broke out, he felt, like the majority of the Corsicans, repugnance for many of the acts of the French government during that period; in particular he protested against the application to Corsica of the act known as the Civil Constitution of the Clergy (July 1790).
-As provost of the "chapter" in that city he directly felt the pressure of events; for on the suppression of religious orders and corporations, he was constrained to retire into private life.
+In 1789, when the French Revolution broke out, he felt, like the majority of the Corsicans, repugnance for many of the acts of the French government during that period; in particular, he protested against the application to Corsica of the act known as the Civil Constitution of the Clergy (July 1790).
+As provost of the "chapter" in that city, he directly felt the pressure of events; for on the suppression of religious orders and corporations, he was constrained to retire into private life.